MicrosoftDocs/architecture-center/docs/data-science-process/project-ic-tasks.md

 ## Using Large Language Models and Microsoft Copilots

-In the context of Microsoft's Team Data Science Process (TDSP), "Project Individual Contributors" such as data scientists, analysts, and engineers play a hands-on role in executing various aspects of data science projects.
-Here's how they can use Large Language Models (LLMs) and Microsoft copilots within the TDSP framework:
+In the context of Microsoft's Team Data Science Process (TDSP), project individual contributors, such as data scientists, analysts, and engineers play a hands-on role in executing various aspects of data science projects.
+Here's how they can use large language models (LLMs) and Microsoft copilots within the TDSP framework:

-### Technical Execution and Development:
+### Technical Execution and Development

 -   **Coding Assistance:** Use copilots for coding support, including writing, reviewing, and optimizing code for data processing, analysis, and model development.
--   **Algorithm Selection and Optimization:** Use LLMs to explore and select appropriate algorithms, and get suggestions for optimizing model performance.
+-   **Algorithm Selection and Optimization:** Use LLMs to explore and select appropriate algorithms
+-  and get suggestions for optimizing model performance.

-### Data Handling and Analysis:
+### Data Handling and Analysis

 -   **Data Exploration and Visualization:** Utilize LLMs for insights on effective data exploration techniques and creating meaningful visualizations.
 -   **Data Cleaning and Preprocessing:** Employ copilots to automate routine data cleaning and preprocessing tasks, ensuring data quality and consistency.

-### Model Building and Evaluation:
+### Model Building and Evaluation

 -   **Model Development Guidance:** Use LLMs for guidance on building and refining predictive models, including feature engineering and hyperparameter tuning.
 -   **Model Evaluation and Interpretation:** Use LLMs to understand and apply appropriate model evaluation metrics and interpret the results.

-### Problem-Solving and Innovation:
+### Problem-Solving and Innovation

 -   **Technical Problem-Solving:** Utilize LLMs for brainstorming solutions to technical challenges encountered during the project.
 -   **Innovative Approaches:** Use LLMs to stay updated on the latest data science techniques and tools, applying innovative approaches to the project.

-### Documentation and Reporting:
+### Documentation and Reporting

 -   **Documentation Automation:** Employ copilots to help generating and maintaining thorough documentation of the work, including data dictionaries, model descriptions, and analysis summaries.
 -   **Reporting Insights and Findings:** Use LLMs to create clear and comprehensive reports or presentations of analytical findings for both technical and nontechnical audiences.

-### Collaboration and Learning:
+### Collaboration and Learning

 -   **Collaborative Workflows:** Use copilots to streamline collaboration with other team members, including sharing code, results, and insights.
 -   **Continuous Learning:** Utilize LLMs to access the latest research, tutorials, and resources for continuous skill development and staying current in the field.

-### Compliance and Ethical Standards:
+### Compliance and Ethical Standards

 -   **Compliance Checks:** Employ LLMs to ensure adherence to data privacy, ethical standards, and organizational policies in data handling and analysis.